cmu-lib/portfolio_workshop/cli/04_files_direc_working.md

   <img alt="CLI Syntax" src="fig/lscopy.png" width="750"/>
 </p>

-To create a back up of a directory, you can use a recursive option -r.
+To create a back up of a directory, you can use a recursive option `-r`.
 This will create a copy of a directory and all its contents.
 <p align='center'>
   <img alt="CLI Syntax" src="fig/cprecursiver.png" width="750"/>
 </p>